SashaZel/malo_bot/readme.md

 ## Features

-- Free to use Telegram chatbot.
+- Free to use your own Telegram chatbot.
 - Support complicated logic with nested answers.
 - No backend needs, chatbot lives in your browser and uses only your PC.
 - Autosave all chats, messages and chatbot settings.
-- Can work in background if your browser is open
+- Can work in background if your browser is open.
-- Support multi-users mode
+- Support multi-users mode.
-- No coding skills require
+- No coding skills require.

 ## Easy way to create and program